The Hermitian axiom on two-dimensional topological quantum field theories: Introduction

 The main focus of this paper is to relate the Hermitian and unitary conditions in each of the three models for TQFTs.
 Starting from Atiyah's axioms, we will derive the extra algebraic structures that the Hermitian and unitary conditions impose on the corresponding Frobenius algebras, as well as clarify various arguments in the literature.

-\subsection{\textbf{Acknowledgements}}
+\subsection{Acknowledgements}

 This paper is the result of a direct funding project in the Undergraduate Research Opportunities Program at MIT.
 The author would like to thank Professor Haynes Miller for his mentorship in this project.
+He would like to thank Professor Stephen Sawin and the referee for providing helpful comments.
 He would also like to thank the J-WEL Grant in Higher Education Innovation, ``Educational Innovation in Palestine,'' which provided the initial impetus for this research.
 Finally, the author would like to thank the MIT UROP office for providing this research opportunity.